-Machine learning and Deep learning comes under the same umbrella of Artificial Intelligence, Machine learning has three different learning methods i.e. Supervised, Unsupervised and Reinforcement learning.
-Whereas, Deep Learning is the subset of the machine learning due to which it poses few of the properties of the machine learning but is different from it in aspects like the amount of data needed to train the model, Dependency on the hardware, Approach used to solve the problem, Execution Time, Featurization and Interpretation.
+Machine learning and Deep learning come under the same umbrella of Artificial Intelligence; machine learning has three different learning methods, i.e., Supervised, Unsupervised, and Reinforcement Learning.
+Whereas Deep Learning is the subset of machine learning due to which it poses few of the properties of machine learning but is different from it in aspects like the amount of data needed to train the model, Dependency on the hardware, Approach used to solve the problem, Execution Time, Featurization and Interpretation.

 Below are the top 6 differences between Deep Learning vs Machine learning

-Key Differences of Deep Learning vs Machine Learning
+Key Differences of Deep Learning and Machine Learning

 Both machine learning and deep learning are a subset of artificial intelligence.
 Here are the main key differences between these two methods.

-- Machine learning is inclined towards atomization and predicting a regression or classification problem like predicting whether the x customer will pay a loan based on n number of features.
-On the other hand, Deep learning tries to create a replica of the human mind in order to solve a specific problem.
-For example, by looking at pictures recognizing which one is the cat and which on is Dog, etc.
+- Machine learning is inclined towards atomization and predicting a regression or classification problem, like predicting whether the x customer will pay a loan based on n number of features.
+On the other hand, Deep learning tries to create a replica of the human mind in order to solve a specific problem, for example, by looking at pictures and recognizing which cat is the cat and which is Dog, etc.

-- In machine learning we chose a suitable algorithm (sometimes multiple and then chose the best one for our model), define parameters and provide data, the machine learning algorithm will learn on train data and upon verifying/evaluating with test data, the model will be deployed for a specific task.
-On the other hand in Deep learning, we define a layer of the perceptron.
-A perceptron can be considered as a neuron in the human mind.
-A neuron takes input through multiple dendrites, processes it (take a small action/decision) and with axon terminals send output it to the next neuron in the layer.
-In the same way, a perceptron has input nodes (coming from input data features or previous layer of perceptron), an actuation function to make a small decision and output nodes to send output to the next perceptron in the layer.
+- In machine learning, we chose a suitable algorithm (sometimes multiple and then chose the best one for our model), define parameters and provide data, the machine learning algorithm will learn on train data, and upon verifying/evaluating with test data, the model will be deployed for a specific task.
+On the other hand, in Deep learning, we define a layer of the perceptron.
+A perceptron can be considered a neuron in the human mind.
+A neuron takes input through multiple dendrites, processes it (takes a small action/decision), and with axon terminals, sends output to the next neuron in the layer.
+In the same way, a perceptron has input nodes (coming from input data features or the previous layer of perceptron), an actuation function to make a small decision, and output nodes to send output to the next perceptron in the layer.

-- The process to create a model from machine learning consists of, providing features of input data, a select algorithm according to the problem, define necessary parameters and hyper-parameters, train on the training set and run optimization.
+- The process to create a model from machine learning consists of providing features of input data, a select algorithm according to the problem, defining necessary parameters and hyper-parameters, training on the training set, and running optimization.
 Evaluate the model on test data.
 In the case of deep learning, the process is the same until providing input data with features.
-After this, we define the input and output layer of the model with the number of perceptron in it.
-We choose the Number of hidden layers required as per the complexity of the problem.
-We define Perceptron for each layer and for each perceptron the input, activation function, and output nodes.
+After this, we define the input and output layer of the model with the number of perceptrons in it.
+We choose the number of hidden layers required as per the complexity of the problem.
+We define Perceptron for each layer and, for each perception, the input, activation function, and output nodes.
 Once it is defined and then data is fed model will train by itself through trial and error.

-- In Machine learning, the amount of data is needed to create a model is comparatively less.
+- In Machine learning, the amount of data needed to create a model that is comparatively less.
 In the case of deep learning, the method is trial and error to learn the best possible outcome.
-So more the data is available for training the stronger the model will be.
+So more the data is available for training, the stronger the model will be.
 In Machine learning, if we increase the amount of data too, but after a certain limit, the learning process will be stagnant.
-In case of deep learning the model keeps on learning, It’s the complexity of the problem, for a complex problem more amount of the data is required.
+In the case of deep learning, the model keeps on learning, It’s the complexity of the problem, for a complex problem, more amount of data is required.

-Let’s discuss the top comparison between Deep Learning vs Machine learning
+Let’s discuss the top comparison between Deep Learning and Machine learning